sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-math/README.md

 ## Watch Out!

-* You can only do math with numbers.
+* You can only do math with values with a number data type.
 This also means you can't do math with strings that look like numbers, like `"3" + "2"`.